Unlock the Power of dbt Cloud for Data Teams

 In today’s digital age, technology dominates the economic landscape.
-Organizations that want to remain competitive in the virtual and digital marketplace have to adopt the new technologies that come into existence.
-This is especially the case as our society becomes more and more digitally integrated and reliant on technology.
-The era of technology and information has been upon us for at least a couple of decades now, but what uniquely makes the virtual economy so viable is the growing presence of digital natives in the consumerbase.
-A digital native is simply someone who grew up alongside the presence of world-changing technologies like the internet and smart-phones.
-Because of this, they don’t have a perception of what time was like before these tools existed.
+Organizations that want to remain competitive in the virtual and digital marketplace must adopt the new technologies that come into existence.
+This is especially true as our society becomes increasingly digitally integrated and reliant on technology.
+The era of technology and information has been upon us for at least a couple of decades now, but what uniquely makes the virtual economy so viable is the growing presence of digital natives in the consumer base.
+A digital native grew up alongside world-changing technologies like the internet and smartphones.
+Because of this, they don’t perceive what time was like before these tools existed.

-It’s a fundamentally different society that kids are growing up in today, which makes them think, socialize, and even enter the workforce in fundamentally different ways.
-Understanding the modern day consumer is a major part of the puzzle when it comes to online marketing, advertising, and sales.
+Kids are growing up in a fundamentally different society today, making them think, socialize, and even enter the workforce in fundamentally different ways.
+Understanding the modern-day consumer is a significant part of the online marketing, advertising, and sales puzzle.
 As such, consumer data has become one of the most valuable resources that an organization can obtain.
-However, collecting consumer data is really only one half of the equation.
-Making use of it, is a whole different story.
+However, collecting consumer data is only one-half of the equation.
+Making use of it is a whole different story.

-In fact, utilizing consumer data in day-to-day operations is a pursuit that has created an entire industry of technology and software dedicated to just that.
-This all started back in the 1970s with ETL technology aimed at breaking down the data-silos that would inevitably develop within an organization’s infrastructure.
-However, centralizing the data in a single space gave rise to a slew of other issues.
+Utilizing consumer data in day-to-day operations is a pursuit that has created an entire industry of technology and software dedicated to just that.
+This all started back in the 1970s with ETL technology aimed at breaking down the data silos that would inevitably develop within an organization’s infrastructure.
+However, centralizing the data in a single space gave rise to several other issues.

-In turn, yet another technology was invented in order to make the now centralized data more accessible and actually operational.
+Yet another technology was invented to make centralized data more accessible and operational.
 This, creatively, was given the name reverse ETL.
 As the name suggests, this software functions as the reverse of ETL.
-Rather than centralizing data in a warehouse, reverse ETL is aimed at distributing consumer insights from the warehouse to other SaaS platforms being used for growth, sales, marketing, and development.
+Rather than centralizing data in a warehouse, reverse ETL aims to distribute consumer insights from the warehouse to other SaaS platforms used for growth, sales, marketing, and development.
 This is all part of the modern data stack.

 However, another key element to the modern data stack is the DBT Cloud.